codeagboro/bamboog/Readme.md

 # Bamboog API

+BambooG is a relaxation centre located in Abeokuta, Ogun State.
+It is known for selling expensive drinks and confectionery.

 This is a Node.js API built with the Express framework.
 It uses MongoDB as a database and provides endpoints for user authentication and drinks information.
+This project uses role based access control (RBAC) to secure who can view which information.
+Based on the RBAC for this project we have access control for two sets of users.

+## Users:
+- Can register with the following data Phone Number, Age, Email, First Name, Last Name and Password
+- Can Login be using Email address and Password
+- Can see all available items (drinks and confectionery) uploaded by Admin.

+## Admin:
+- Can see all registered users
+- Can search for users using their email address.
+- Can post a list of available items (drinks and confectionery) so users logged in can see

 ## Getting Started